sticknet/stick-protocol/ios/StickProtocol/Pods/Target Support Files/Pods-StickProtocol/Pods-StickProtocol-acknowledgements.markdown

                     GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007

- Copyright © 2007 Free Software Foundation, Inc. <http://fsf.org/>
+ Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.